 Public Information from the CDC and Medscape

-Cite this article: Nicole J. Cohen, Denise J. Jamieson.
+Cite this: Nicole J. Cohen, Denise J. Jamieson.
 Special Health Needs of Pregnant Women Planning Travel Abroad - Medscape - Aug 15, 2011.